orionjs/orioncms/packages/lang-ru/README.md

-# OrionJS - Default english language
+# OrionJS - Russian language
-Provide a complete language set for the default language: English.
+Provide a complete language set for the russian language.